-CUBIC [HRX08] uses a cubic window increase function in terms of the elapsed time from the last congestion event.
-While most alternative algorithms to Standard TCP uses a convex increase function where during congestion avoidance the window increment is always increasing, CUBIC uses both the concave and convex profiles of a cubic function for window increase.
-After a window reduction following a loss event detected by duplicate ACKs, it registers the window size where it got the loss event as W\max and performs a multiplicative decrease of congestion window and the regular fast recovery and retransmit of Standard TCP.
-After it enters into congestion avoidance from fast recovery, it starts to increase the window using the concave profile of the cubic function.
-The cubic function is set to have its plateau at W\max so the concave growth continues until the window size becomes W\max.
-After that, the cubic function turns into a convex profile and the convex window growth begins.
-This style of window adjustment (concave and then convex) improves protocol and network stability while maintaining high network utilization [CEHRX07].
-This is because the window size remains almost constant, forming a plateau around W\max where network utilization is deemed highest and under steady state, most window size samples of CUBIC are close to W\max, thus promoting high network utilization and protocol stability.
-Note that protocols with convex increase functions have the maximum increments around W\max and introduces a large number of packet bursts around the saturation point of the network, likely causing frequent global loss synchronizations.
+Principle 1: For better network utilization and stability, CUBIC [HRX08] uses a cubic window increase function in terms of the elapsed time from the last congestion event.
+While most alternative congestion control algorithms to Standard TCP increase the congestion window using convex functions, CUBIC uses both the concave and convex profiles of a cubic function for window growth.
+After a window reduction in response to a congestion event detected by duplicate ACKs or ECN-Echo ACKs[RFC3168], CUBIC registers the congestion window size where it got the congestion event as W_max and performs a multiplicative decrease of congestion window.
+After it enters into congestion avoidance, it starts to increase the congestion window using the concave profile of the cubic function.
+The cubic function is set to have its plateau at W_max so that the concave window increase continues until the window size becomes W_max.
+After that, the cubic function turns into a convex profile and the convex window increase begins.
+This style of window adjustment (concave and then convex) improves the algorithm stability while maintaining high network utilization [CEHRX07].
+This is because the window size remains almost constant, forming a plateau around W_max where network utilization is deemed highest.
+Under steady state, most window size samples of CUBIC are close to W max, thus promoting high network utilization and stability.
+Note that those congestion control algorithms using only convex functions to increase the congestion window size have the maximum increments around W_max and thus introduce a large number of packet bursts around the saturation point of the network, likely causing frequent global loss synchronizations.

-Another notable feature of CUBIC is that its window increase rate is mostly independent of RTT, and follows a (cubic) function of the elapsed time from the beginning of congestion avoidance.
-This feature promotes per-flow fairness to Standard TCP as well as RTTfairness.
+Principle 2: CUBIC promotes per-flow fairness to Standard TCP.
 Note that Standard TCP performs well under short RTT and small bandwidth (or small BDP) networks.
-Only in a large long RTT and large bandwidth (or large BDP) networks, it has the scalability problem.
-An alternative protocol to Standard TCP designed to be friendly to Standard TCP at a per-flow basis must operate to increase its window much less aggressively in small BDP networks than in large BDP networks.
-In CUBIC, its window growth rate is slowest around the inflection point of the cubic function and this function does not depend on RTT.
-In a smaller BDP network where Standard TCP flows are working well, the absolute amount of the window decrease at a loss event is always smaller because of the multiplicative decrease.
-Therefore, in CUBIC, the starting window size after a loss event from which the window starts to increase, is smaller in a smaller BDP network, thus falling nearer to the plateau of the cubic function where the growth rate is slowest.
-By setting appropriate values of the cubic function parameters, CUBIC sets its growth rate always no faster than Standard TCP around its inflection point.
-When the cubic function grows slower than the window of Standard TCP, CUBIC simply follows the window size of Standard TCP to ensure fairness to Standard TCP in a small BDP network.
+Only in long RTT and large bandwidth (or large BDP) networks, it has the scalability problem.
+An alternative congestion control algorithm to Standard TCP designed to be friendly to Standard TCP at a per-flow basis must operate to increase its congestion window less aggressively in small BDP networks than in large BDP networks.
+The aggressiveness of CUBIC mainly depends on the maximum window size before a window reduction, which is smaller in small BDP networks than in large BDP networks.
+Thus, CUBIC increases its congestion window less aggressively in small BDP networks than in large BDP networks.
+Furthermore, in cases when the cubic function of CUBIC increases its congestion window less aggressively than Standard TCP, CUBIC simply follows the window size of Standard TCP to ensure that CUBIC achieves at least the same throughput as Standard TCP in small BDP networks.
 We call this region where CUBIC behaves like Standard TCP, the TCP-friendly region.